1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Audience Pixel Ad Unit Google Ad Manager

-• Fill out the Page Views, Recency, and Membership Expiration data just as mentioned previously.
+• As mentioned, fill out the Page Views, Recency, and Membership Expiration data.

 • Click Save.